 Dr. Gierach earned both her M.P.H.
 (2004) and Ph.D.
 (2006) degrees in epidemiology from the University of Pittsburgh with a focus in cancer epidemiology and women’s health.
-She joined the Division of Cancer Epidemiology and Genetics (DCEG) as a NCI Cancer Prevention Fellow in 2006, became a tenure-track investigator in 2010, and was awarded tenure in 2017, and became the Deputy Chief of the Integrative Tumor Epidemiology Branch in 2018.
+She joined the Division of Cancer Epidemiology and Genetics (DCEG) as a NCI Cancer Prevention Fellow in 2006, became a tenure-track investigator in 2010, was awarded tenure in 2017, and became the Deputy Chief of the Integrative Tumor Epidemiology Branch in 2018.
 She has been awarded the DCEG Molecular Epidemiology Research Funding Award, the NCI Merit Award in Cancer Prevention Research Training, and an Award to Advance Research on Cancers in Women from the NCI Office of Science Planning and Assessment and the NIH Office of Research on Women’s Health.
 Dr. Gierach serves as chair of the Division’s Breast Cancer Working Group and co-chair of the DCEG Hormone Laboratory Advisory Committee.

 - Sampson JN, Falk RT, Schairer C, Moore SC, Fuhrman BJ, Dallal CM, Bauer DC, Dorgan JF, Shu XO, Zheng W, Brinton LA, Gail MH, Ziegler RG, Xu X, Hoover RN, Gierach GL.
 Association of Estrogen Metabolism with Breast Cancer Risk in Different Cohorts of Postmenopausal Women.
 Cancer Res.
 2017;77(4):918-925.